max9001/temp_workspace/README.md

 ## Add entry point (So we can use ros2 run to execute the talker)

-	* navigate to temp_workspace/src/talker/setup.py
+- navigate to `temp_workspace/src/talker/setup.py`

-	* Look for the entry_points line
+- Look for the `entry_points` line

-		* inside the ={ ... } look for 'console_scripts':
+  - inside the `={ ... }` look for `'console_scripts':`

-			* inside the [ ... ] add:
+    - inside the `[ ... ]` add:

-				'talker = talker.main:main',
+			talker = talker.main:main',

-					* first is our executable name (talker)
+      - first is our executable name (talker)

-					* then we assign this to our package name (talker)
+      - then we assign this to our package name (talker)

-					* we use a dot to our source file name (main)
+      - we use a dot to our source file name (main)

-					* and finalu the method name inside our source file (main)
+      - and finaly the method name inside our source file (main)

 ## Build the package

-	* in terminal, navigate to the workspace directory (temp_workspace)
+- in terminal, navigate to the workspace directory (`temp_workspace`)

+- run:

+		colcon build

+- or, alternatively

-	* run: colcon build
+		colcon build --packages-select talker

 ## Run the Package

-	* open new terminal window
+- ~~open new terminal window~~

-	* in terminal, navigate to the workspace directory (temp_workspace)
+- in terminal, navigate to the workspace directory `temp_workspace`)

-	* source setup files: . install/setup.bash
+- source setup files:

+		. install/setup.bash

+- run:

-	* run: ros2 run talker talker
+		ros2 run talker talker

 ## Check if working

-	* New terminal window
+- ~~New terminal window~~

-	* in terminal, navigate to the workspace directory (temp_workspace)
+- in terminal, navigate to the workspace directory ('temp_workspace')

+- run:

-	* run: ros2 topic list -t
+		ros2 topic list -t

-		* 'talker' should be in the topic list
+  - 'talker' should be in the topic list

+    `/talker [std_msgs/msg/String]`

+- run:

-	* run: ros2 topic echo /talker
+		ros2 topic echo /talker

-		*should publish data
+  - should publish data:

+    ```
+    data: Hello SCR! this is Max
+    ---
+    data: Hello SCR! this is Max
+    ---
+    ```